-Bachelor of Professional Studies/Master of Science (BPS-MS) - Oriental Medicine
+Bachelor of Professional Studies/Master of Science (BPS-MS) - Acupuncture with a Chinese Herbal Medicine Specialization

-The oriental medicine program was approved by the Board of Regents in 1992, the first such program approved in the state.
+The Acupuncture with a Chinese Herbal Medicine Specialization program (formerly titled Oriental Medicine) was approved by the Board of Regents in 1992, the first such program approved in the state.
 The program was granted Bachelor/ Master degree status in 1998 (Bachelor of Professional Studies/Master of Science).
-The oriental medicine program (HEGIS Code 1299 /1299), is a ten trimester curriculum that requires 185 credits and awards a combined Bachelor of Professional Studies in Health Science/Master of Science in oriental medicine degree (BPS/MS).
+The Acupuncture with a Chinese Herbal Medicine Specialization program (HEGIS Code 1299 /1299), is a ten trimester curriculum that requires 185 credits and awards a combined Bachelor of Professional Studies in Health Science/Master of Science in Acupuncture with a Chinese Herbal Medicine Specialization degree (BPS/MS).
 The program can be completed full time in approximately 4 years.
 Students have up to 8 years to complete the program if taking the program part-time.

 For alumni who graduated with the BPS-MS degree in Acupuncture, the College offers a Chinese herbal program.
-The Oriental Medicine Program for Acupuncture Alumni is a 47-credit program in herbal classroom and clinical training.
+The Acupuncture with a Chinese Herbal Medicine Specialization Program for Acupuncture Alumni is a 47-credit program in herbal classroom and clinical training.
 This program can be completed in 2 years.
-Alumni will surrender their BPS-MS degree in Acupuncture upon completion of this program as they will be awarded the BPS-MS degree in Oriental Medicine.
+Alumni will surrender their BPS-MS degree in Acupuncture upon completion of this program as they will be awarded the BPS-MS degree in Acupuncture with a Chinese Herbal Medicine Specialization.